Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement: Theory for photoemission measurement

-In the derivation of the above results for type-II photoemission, we also make assumption that the excited electron after one photon absorption propagates freely within a very short time before it annihilates the left hole.
+In the derivation of the above results for type-II photoemission, we have also made an assumption that the excited electron can propagate freely before it annihilates the created hole.
 Meanwhile, the sudden approximation \citep{ShenRMP2003} is also assumed for the two emitted electrons in type-II photoemission.

 The total coincidence detection probability $\Gamma$ in the $(\gamma, 2e)$ photoemission measurement is defined by